LemmaMoto/Assignment1_RT1/README.md

 ## Acknowledgments

 This program was developed with the help of the Python Robotics Simulator and the Student Robotics API.

----

-Feel free to add any additional details, dependencies, or acknowledgments specific to your environment or use case.
-This README provides a general structure to get you started.

-You have also the solutions of the exercises (folder solutions)

 Robot API